LiaIlieva/RockPaperScissorsByLia/README.md

 # RockPaperScissorsByLia
-This is a console game "Rock Paper Scissor".
+This is a console game "Rock-Paper-Scissor".